 Click on the link below to hear how each letter of the alphabet is produced as a sound.

 As soon as they begin school, pupils are encouraged to write through a range of stimuli, role play, puppets, games and drama.
 We place great importance on making writing enjoyable and strive, wherever possible, to give children a real audience in order to give a purpose to their compositions.
-As they progress through the school pupils will begin to understand that their writing will be read by other people and therefore needs to be accurate, legible and organised in an appropriate way.
+As they progress through the school, pupils will begin to understand that their writing will be read by other people and therefore needs to be accurate, legible and organised in an appropriate way.
 Correct letter formation is important.
 A cursive hand writing scheme is taught throughout Year 1 and 2.
 Writing is modelled, shared, guided and carried out independently.
 The children are taught to write in a variety of different styles including imaginative writing (poetry and stories), recounts, explanations, letters and instructions.
 The pupils are encouraged to plan their work carefully and emphasis is put on the use of interesting and appropriate vocabulary.

 Spelling, punctuation and grammar

-The national curriculum has a more focussed emphasis on the correct use of grammar in both written and spoken language.
+The national curriculum has a more focused emphasis on the correct use of grammar in both written and spoken language.
 We aim for the children to use correct punctuation and accurate spelling within their writing in addition to creativity.
 Children will be taught to use the correct terminology e.g. noun, adjective.

 Although set out as distinct programmes of study in the national curriculum, we strive to enable our children to make rich connections across mathematical ideas.
 The principal focus of our teaching is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.
 This involves working with numerals, words and the four operations using practical resources.
 Pupils develop their ability to recognise, describe, draw compare and sort different shapes and use the related vocabulary.